khalooei/holiday-check/README.md

 ```

-## Installation
+## build/test

-The latest stable version of HolidayCheck can be installed through `pip`:

-	pip install holiday-check

-But for testing or using HoidayCheck with the latest updates you may use:
+For testing or using HoidayCheck with the latest updates you may use:

 	pip install https://github.com/khalooei/holiday-check/archive/master.zip --upgrade